Glow-in-the-Dark Galaxy Painted Pumpkins

 Next use Puff Paint in Natural Glow to create constellations and stars.
 (Not sure which constellations to choose?
 You can find easy designs by searching online!)

-For the moon pumpkin, dry dabbing Dazzling Glitter Paints onto your dark base for sparkling starry night effects.
+For the moon pumpkin, dry dabbing glitter paints onto your dark base for sparkling starry night effects.
 Then brush or sponge white paint in the shape of a crescent moon over your base.
 Dab on gold or silver glitter paint, the outline your moon with Yellow or Natural Glow Puff Paint.